 And accounts over $100,000 should call and request portfolio margin (and negotiate their commissions).

-If you have any questions, leave a comment below 🙂
+If you have any questions, leave a comment below and let me know what your opinion is about the best online brokerage for beginners and for trading options 🙂

 Latest article: Best Online Stock Brokerage